 We’re sorry to hear that you or a loved one has been in an auto accident.
 At Serling and Abramson, P.C.
 We want to make sure you understand your legal rights after an auto accident.
 Our firm is here to assist you every step of the way and ensure you receive all the benefits to which you are entitled.

-In the unfortunate event of sustaining injuries in an auto accident, it is important that you seek legal help to obtain all the benefits and compensation available under the law.
+In the unfortunate event of sustaining injuries in an auto accident, you must seek legal help to obtain all the benefits and compensation available under the law.
 Insurance law in Michigan is a complex system.
 Without the guidance of an experienced lawyer, you could inadvertently miss out on No-Fault benefits after your accident.

 Beyond that, there is a strict three-year limit on suing for pain and suffering and medical benefits.
-If you do not pursue all of this in due time, you may actually forfeit your rights to compensation.
-The same goes for submitting and paying medical bills in a timely manner, typically within a year of receipt.
+If you do not pursue all of this in due time, you may forfeit your rights to compensation.
+The same goes for submitting and paying medical bills promptly, typically within a year of receipt.

 Michigan’s No-Fault Insurance Law provides benefits to injured persons without regard to which party was at fault.

-No-Fault insurance may be purchased for full medical coverage or for coordinated coverage, under which a party must first use health care insurance first and the No-Fault insurer will pay for what is not covered under that policy.
+No-fault insurance may be purchased for full medical coverage or coordinated coverage, under which a party must first use health care insurance and the No-Fault insurer will pay for what is not covered under that policy.

 Lawsuits against the negligent driver must be brought within three years from the date of the accident.

-A third-party lawsuit can only be brought for compensation where the accident resulted in death, permanent, serious disfigurement, the serious impairment of body function or long term income loss.
+A third-party lawsuit can only be brought for compensation where the accident resulted in death, permanent, serious disfigurement, serious impairment of body function, or long-term income loss.
 Specific, objective evidence is required to demonstrate an injury that affects an important body part and affects normal daily living.